Benign Prostatic Hyperplasia (BPH): Symptoms, Causes & Treatment Guide

 Sudden inability to urinate

-You might require to have a tube inserted into your bladder to drain the urine.
+You might require a tube to be inserted into your bladder to drain the urine.
 Some men with enlarged prostate problems need to undergo surgery to relieve their urinary retention issues.

 Bladder stones